poshbotio/PoshBot/README.md

 ## Quickstart

-PoshBot is currently under active developemnt.
+PoshBot is currently under active development.
 Docs will be coming soon.

 To get started now, set the environment variable SLACK_TOKEN to your bot token.